A. Mama Cash Criteria for Funding (Body, Money, Voice)

 1. Work from a feminist and/or women's rights perspective

-Example: A group working on women and housing puts the particular experiences of women at the core of its work and therefore is able to speak about the ways in which the barriers women face in accessing decent and affordable housing are different from the barriers men face.
-They also speak to the challenges of different groups of women (e.g. urban women and rural women) in accessing housing.
-They are able to explain how these challenges to accessing decent and affordable housing relate to the economic policies being implemented in their country.
-Finally, the solutions that they propose integrate all these elements.
+Example: A group working on women and housing puts the particular experiences of women at the core of its work.
+This means that they realise that women face different barriers in accessing decent and affordable housing than men.
+They are also sensitive to the challenges of different groups of women (e.g. urban women and rural women) in accessing housing.
+They are able to explain how these challenges relate to the economic policies being implemented in their country.
+Finally, they propose solutions that integrate all these elements.

 2. Are self-led by the women, girls, trans people and/or intersex they serve